 The in-plant ambient temperatures fluctuated greatly depending on season, from 65° F in winter to 100°F in summer.
 The calculated thermal loads from the PLCs and CNCs were approximately 1,200 Watts.
 The plant facilities manager had found that the equipment had a tendency to trip out when temperatures exceeded 125°F.

 With the reliability issues, failures of the AC unit, and dusty and hot environmental conditions, the plant facilities team needed a better solution.

-The Thermal Management Experts at ACT visited the manufacturing plant to assess the problem.
+The ACT team visited the manufacturing plant to assess the problem.
 It was clear that the actual electrical component sizes and location of the enclosures would require an appropriate cooling solution.

 Typically, ACT works from the worst-case environmental temperature scenario to determine the proper solution.
 In this case, the hottest environmental temperatures occurred in summer.
 A scenario case was calculated with ACT’s Enclosure Cooling Selection Tool.
 The size, load, and unexposed side details of the enclosure were input to the Selection Tool.
 The maximum 25°F summer time temperature delta between the enclosure electronics and outside enclosure ambient temperature made it possible to offer an above-ambient cooling solution.
 Above-ambient cooling solutions require the inside of the enclosure to be hotter than the outside of the enclosure.
 These conditions existed in this case, so the ACT heat exchanger could most optimally perform cooling by heat rejection.

 The selection tool calculation suggested an ACT-HSC-68 Heat Sink Cooler as the optimal solution.
 The ACT-HSC-68 is capable of cooling a 1,360 Watt internal enclosure heat load..